abhafez/Calculator/README.md

 In this project I used vanilla javascript as a challenge and no use of any library.

 ## eval() function
-this function saved alot of time with it calculates a string and return the results.
+This function saved alot of time.
+It calculates a string and return the results.

 e.g : var x = "5+5"